 There are many things that create "joy" in the workroom, even in a remote working environment.
-First and foremost, success helps in creating joy.
+First and foremost, success helps in creating a substantial degree of joy.
 In turn, joy fuels team harmony and career success.
-However, there is more than success that fosters a joyful workplace and positive change for the whole team.
+However, there is more than success that fosters a joyful workplace, creates happy employees, and encourages positive change for the whole team.

 Here are other Joy drivers:

 - joy arises from the idea of creating productive ideas that make a positive societal contribution

 - joy at work sparks from creating strong bonds with team members, business leaders, and possibly the business owner

 - leaders who incorporate meaningful efforts to make employees feel heard

 - palpable joy stems from believing one's work

 In addition to the drivers outlined above, team experiences also correlate with joy at a significant level.
 For example, your worker would feel more joy when co-workers celebrate shared success.

 Making Joy a Priority at Work: Understanding Joy in the Workplace